idaholab/DACKAR/docs/knowledge_graph.rst

   For each of these two entities, a textual description is provided along with the specifics of the allowed properties (i.e., name, data-type, required/optional setting, property description).

-  An example, the following schema defines two nodes (i.e., cause and effect nodes) and a relations between them
+  An example, the following schema defines two nodes (i.e., cause and effect nodes) and a relation between them
   .. literalinclude:: ../src/dackar/knowledge_graph/schemas/sampleSchema.toml
      :language: toml
      :linenos: